dj505/Amadeus/README.md

 ```
 (Note: this might not be necessary unless the command throws an error when attempting to add a gif and the `[gif]` section does not exist.)

+For the image-based profile card, feel free to modify it, but keep in mind you'll need to change the locations of the text and everything in `utils.py`.

 Once those are made, make sure you have the following **prerequisites**:
 - Python3
 - Discord.py
 - xkcd
 - bs4
 - requests
+- PIL (Pillow may or may not work)
 - any others it may prompt for (these are all from memory)

 Then simply run `run.py`!